-The Counseling & Career Center at Lancaster Bible College (C3@LBC) exists to provide comprehensive, biblically based services to students so as to effectively serve Christ in the Church and society.
+The Counseling & Career Center at Lancaster Bible College (C3@LBC) exists to provide comprehensive, biblically based services to traditional undergraduate students so as to effectively serve Christ in the Church and society.
 C3 offers services in two key areas: Counseling and Career.

 Our goal first and foremost is to provide individual and group counseling for the students of Lancaster Bible College.
 Our counselors are approachable and will take an interest in your concerns.
 We anticipate 20-25% of students at LBC could benefit from participating in some form of individual or group counseling.

 In addition, we place an emphasis on continued training for our staff to assure that each student in counseling receives competent care.

 Education is also an important function for us, which we provide in a number of ways.
 In fact, counseling itself is in part educational.
 This is especially true when working with young adults.
 Many of the concerns college students bring to counseling are developmental in nature and education helps them resolve many of those issues.